Charles Dickens and the Medical Man of Quickset Row

 He handled all manner of birds and animals for all manner of clients, maintaining a fleet of haulage caravans, and eventually even moving into a parallel market as an agent for the letting of country properties and the employment of gamekeepers.
 So much so that in 1838 he was able to settle up with Cross and buy the unexpired lease on the menagerie for the sum of one hundred pounds.
 Blood, as they say, is thicker than water.

 So much for Exeter Change.
 Meanwhile the New Road menagerie had its share of escapades.
-One night a little South African cat broke out, and, as it scuttled along the pavement, it was spotted by a rat-catcher by the name of Jack Black.
+One night a little South African cat broke out, and it was spotted scuttling along the pavement by a rat-catcher by the name of Jack Black.
 Mistaking the fugitive for a species of rat, Black, a consummate professional, gave chase.
 Having caught it, he took it home.
 Somehow, though, the truth came out, and Black, losing interest, gave Herring back his cat.

 But exactly how he came to the attention of the reigning monarch is something of a mystery.
 He might have been recommended by one of his noble clients, of whom his newspaper advertisements claimed there was no shortage.
 Or it may have been that Cross, who had corresponded with Windsor Castle on the subject of the new Surrey Zoological Gardens, secured him this prestigious patronage.

-However it came about, Herring made the most of his royal appointment, and he added suitable details to his newspaper advertisements, his business card, his letterhead and his invoices.
-Dickens certainly played along with him — he referred to him as a “medical gentleman who looks after the queen’s birds”— although it would be hard not to hear in this a touch of satire.
+However it came about, Herring made the most of his royal appointment, adding suitable details to his newspaper advertisements, his business card, his letterhead and his invoices.
+Dickens certainly played along with him — he referred to him as a ‘medical gentleman who looks after the queen’s birds’ — although it would be hard not to hear in this a touch of satire.

 Indeed, Dickens could not quite make up his mind about Herring.
 He was grateful for the fact that he broke the news of Grip’s death gently.
-But he poked fun at this “bird-fancier” in letters to friends, and jotted down snatches of his unschooled speech, which, like Topping’s, clearly amused him.
-When Grip took a turn for the worse, Herring confided in Dickens that “the jolliest queer start had taken place with that ’ere knowing card of a bird”.
-And when the raven died, and was replaced, he apparently opined that he “never see sich a thorough going, long-headed, deep, outdacious file” in all the years he had been practising his trade.
-One presumes that the “outdacious file” brought in to fill the vacuum left by Grip was in fact an “audacious fowl”.
+But he poked fun at this ‘bird-fancier’ in letters to friends, jotting down snatches of his unschooled speech, which, like Topping’s, clearly amused him.
+When Grip took a turn for the worse, Herring confided in Dickens that ‘the jolliest queer start had taken place with that ’ere knowing card of a bird’.
+And when the raven died and was replaced, he apparently opined that he ‘never see sich a thorough going, long-headed, deep, outdacious file’ in all the years he had been practising his trade.
+One presumes that the ‘outdacious file’ brought in to fill the vacuum left by Grip was in fact an ‘audacious fowl’.

-Later we find traces of him in Norwood, which was then a corner of rural Surrey firmly outside the ambit of London.
+Later we find traces of Herring in Norwood, which was then a corner of rural Surrey firmly outside the ambit of London.
 He bought a property with an expanse of enclosed land, in which he penned his latest ― or largest ― acquisitions before selling them on to other dealers or transporting them by caravan to the country seats of his wealthier clients.
-By all accounts the residents of what was a pretty part of the world bristled over the issue of noise, and shuddered at the thought of the latest escape along the hedgerows and the lanes.
+By all accounts the residents of what was a pretty part of the world bristled over the issue of noise and shuddered at the thought of the latest escape along the hedgerows and the lanes.

-But if the name of Mr William Smart Herring was not spoken of with unqualified approval, he would hardly have minded, as he spent little time there in person, leaving the care of the animals to hired help.
+But if the name of Mr William Smart Herring was not spoken of with unqualified approval, he would hardly have minded, for he spent little time there in person, leaving the care of the animals to hired help.
 The house in Norwood was his repository, a warehouse of sorts.
 His shop-front ― his flagship, his pride and joy, and the source of his success ― was the menagerie at 21 Quickset Row.